EvaLicousDev/3DWorldCreationWithComputerVisionAndUnreal/README.md

 Make sure you have enough free memory on your rasberry pi 5 to take the HDR images and compress them while running the server scripts.

-Using TCP transfer on the Rasberry pi 5 may mean you need to allow TCP file transfer via the command line first.
+Using TCP transfer on the Rasberry pi 5 may mean you need to allow TCP file transfer for your chosen port via the command line first.
 TCP file transfer is stabl, fast and reliable.
 The scripts in this repository send compressed image data.
 Because of this set up your Rasberry Pi 5 should not have to deal with any additional junk data floating around.